fetchai/agents-tac/README.md

       cd sandbox && docker-compose build
       docker-compose up

-- [x] In another terminal, you have connected a template agent to the sandbox:
+- [x] In another terminal, you have entered the virtual environment and connected a template agent to the sandbox:

+      pipenv shell
       python3 templates/v2/basic.py --name my_agent --gui

 The sandbox is starting up: